DCS Project Administrator

 - Proactive and highly motivated professional who will grow with expansion of responsibilities;

-- Experience in emerging economies is highly desirable (e.g., traveling, living or working abroad); however, ability to travel domestically and internationally is required.
+- Ability to travel domestically and internationally is required.

 - Proficiency in Microsoft Office (Word, Excel, PowerPoint), e-mail and the Internet;